MonkWarrior08/Dataset_Generator_for_Fine-tuning/README.md

 # Dataset Generator for Fine-tuning 📊

 A Streamlit-based tool for generating training datasets from text files and PDFs for fine-tuning language models.
-This tool uses Google's Gemini API to generate high-quality question-answer pairs in various formats compatible with different models.
+This tool supports multiple AI models (Gemini, Claude, OpenAI) to generate high-quality question-answer pairs in various formats compatible with different models.

 ## Features ✨

+- **Multiple AI Models**: Choose from Gemini, Claude, or OpenAI for dataset generation
 - **File Upload**: Support for both text files (.txt) and PDF files (.pdf)
 - **Smart Chunking**: Split content by word count instead of manual delimiters
 - **Customizable Generation**: Control number of questions per chunk and conversation turns